 Look up by either identifier — the card shows authority status, MC, DOT, and the legal name on both records.

 Free, no signup.
-Paste a DOT, MC, or VIN — the card resolves right here.
+Paste a DOT, MC, or VIN — verify right away.

 Decoder ring for the free public carrier lookups every broker can reach — what each field means, what is missing, and how to read authority and inspection data without misinterpreting it.